Skip to main content

 desk with laptop and healthy food

+• Choose whole grains.
 Not all grains are the same.
 At least half the servings of grains you eat each day should be whole grains.
-Enjoy whole-wheat pasta and bread, plus brown rice, barley, oatmeal, shredded wheat cereal, or popcorn.
-Eat less of refined grains such as white rice and items made with white wheat (pastries, pasta or bread).
+Enjoy whole-wheat pasta and bread, plus brown rice, barley, oatmeal, shredded wheat cereal or popcorn.
+Eat fewer refined grains, such as white rice and items made with white wheat (pastries, pasta or bread).

+• Cook in a heart-healthy way.
 Choose healthy oils like olive, canola or avocado instead of butter.
 Add herbs and spices instead of salt.
 Bake, grill or steam food.
-Trim meats of excess fat and remove skin from poultry.
+Trim excess fat from meats and remove skin from poultry.

-The DASH eating plan recommends food servings based on how many calories you eat per day.
+• Servings.
+Recommended servings for the DASH are based on how many calories you eat per day.
 Here are serving examples for a 2,000-calorie-a-day diet.
 Your calorie needs may differ based on your age, activity level and health goals.

 Food GroupWhat to ChooseDaily Servings